chengjunhou/xgb2sql/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* Added single quotes to the word XGBoost as requested by the reviewer.
+And according to other packages on CRAN, word SQL stands for the language, same as R.
+So single quotes were not added to the word SQL.

+## Resubmission
+This is a resubmission.
+In this version I have:
 * Revised URL of the CRAN page for a task view in canonical form
 * Changed title case
 * Added reference citation to Description for the related methods